Exact Volumes of Semi-Algebraic Convex Bodies: Implementation and experiments

 \end{example}

 Since the volume of a convex body in $\mathbb{R}^n$ is invariant under the action of $\operatorname{SL}_n(\mathbb Q)$ and translations, reducing the number of terms of the input polynomials by such a transformation appears to be a strategy to obtain a Picard--Fuchs operator of a lower order.
-A more concrete understanding of the relationship between the input polynomials and the Picard--Fuchs operators computed could lead to heuristics that aid in computing objects that are currently out of reach, such as the intersection of two $\ell_4$-balls in $\mathbb R^4$.
-It is worth studying if it is possible to bypass heavy creative telescoping computations by utilizing the explicit structure of the $\ell_p$-polynomials.

 We conclude with a comment on the choice of the creative telescoping algorithm.
-In our current implementation, creative telescoping is carried out via the implementation of Chyzak's algorithm~\cite{chyzak'salgorithm} in the \texttt{ore\_algebra} package.
+In our current implementation, creative telescoping is carried out via the implementation of Chyzak's algorithm~\cite{chyzak'salgorithm} in the \texttt{ore\_algebra} package~\cite{KauersMezzarobba2019}.
 While in Theorem~\ref{thm:takayama}, the integration ideal is computed over the Weyl algebra $D_{t,\mathbf{x}}$, Chyzak's algorithm actually computes elements in

 so that differential operators with rational coefficients are also allowed.
 This leads in some cases to unwanted behaviors.
 If the certificates of the creative telescoping process have {\em spurious} poles, i.e. poles other than $f$ and powers of $f$, then the proof of Theorem~\ref{thm:takayama} does not hold.
 As a consequence, the computed Picard--Fuchs operator may not actually annihilate the period integral as the following extreme example, found in \cite{Mezzarobba-volumes-repo}, shows: